romulobrito/cs-shred/README.md

 ## Citation

-If you use this code or results, please cite:
+If you use this code, results, or any data utilized in this work, please cite:

 ```bibtex
 @article{daSilva2025csshred,